-Pre-Application
+Pre-Application(s)

-A Pre-Application may be required for specific selection preferences or selection criteria.
+A Pre-Application may be required for specific selection criteria.
 The applicant must provide the required pre-application prior to the application.
-Failure to submit required pre-application materials may result in rejection of the pre-application.
+Failure to submit required pre-application materials may result in rejection of the pre-application or ineligibility for the selection criteria